Randomness for Free: Abstract

 \section{Abstract}

-We consider two-player zero-sum games on graphs.
+We consider two-player zero-sum games on finite-state graphs.
 These games can be classified on the basis of the information of the players and on the mode of interaction between them.
-On the basis of information the classification is as follows: (a)~partial-observation (both players have partial view of the game); (b) one-sided complete-observation (one player has complete observation); and (c) complete-observation (both players have complete view of the game).
-On the basis of mode of interaction we have the following classification: (a) concurrent (both players interact simultaneously); and (b) turn-based (both players interact in turn).
-The two sources of randomness in these games are randomness in transition function and randomness in strategies.
-In general, randomized strategies are more powerful than deterministic strategies, and randomness in transitions gives more general classes of games.
-In this work we present a complete characterization for the classes of games where randomness is not helpful in: (a) the transition function (probabilistic transition can be simulated by deterministic transition); and (b) strategies (pure strategies are as powerful as randomized strategies).
-As consequence of our characterization we obtain new undecidability results for these games.
+On the basis of information the classification is as follows: (a)~partial-observation (both players have partial view of the game); (b)~one-sided complete-observation (one player has complete observation); and (c)~complete-observation (both players have complete view of the game).
+On the basis of mode of interaction we have the following classification: (a)~concurrent (players interact simultaneously); and (b)~turn-based (players interact in turn).
+The two sources of randomness in these games are randomness in the transition function and randomness in the strategies.
+In general, randomized strategies are more powerful than deterministic strategies, and probabilistic transitions give more general classes of games.
+We present a complete characterization for the classes of games where randomness is not helpful in: (a)~the transition function (probabilistic transitions can be simulated by deterministic transitions); and (b)~strategies (pure strategies are as powerful as randomized strategies).
+As a consequence of our characterization we obtain new undecidability results for these games.